nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `exam delete 1 i/1` deletes the first exam from the first student in the displayed students list.
 * `exam delete 2 i/5` deletes the fifth exam from the second student in the displayed students list.

+#### 3.3.3 Recording attendance of a student: `attendance` (By: Vaishak)

+You can add or delete an attendance record to/from a specified student.

+General Format: `attendance COMMAND_WORD STUDENT_INDEX PARAMETERS`

+* The `COMMAND_WORD` field accepts either `add` or `delete`.
+* The command affects the student at the specified `INDEX`.
+* `STUDENT_INDEX` **must be a positive integer** 1, 2, 3, …​
+* The format of `PARAMETERS` varies with each command word as explained below.

+#### 3.3.2.1 Adding an attendance record to a student: `attendance add`

+You can add an attendance record to a specified student in **Reeve**.

+Format: `attendance add STUDENT_INDEX d/LESSON_DATE s/ATTENDANCE_STATUS f/FEEDBACK`

+* Adds the given attendance record to the student at the specified `STUDENT_INDEX`.
+* There can only be one attendance record for every `LESSON_DATE`.

+:information_source: The format of ATTENDANCE_DATE is as follows:
+* dd/mm/yyyy or d/m/yyyy (e.g. 08/12/2020).

+:information_source: The format of FEEDBACK is as follows:
+* attended or unattended.

+Examples:
+* `attendance add 2 d/08/12/2020 s/attended f/attentive` adds the attendance record with the date 8 Dec 2020,
+status of attended and feedback of attentive, to the 2nd student in **Reeve**.

+#### 3.3.2.2 Deleting an attendance record for a student: `attendance delete`

+You can delete a specific attendance record from a specified student in **Reeve**.

+Format: `attendance delete STUDENT_INDEX d/ATTENDANCE_DATE`

+* Deletes the attendance record with the given `ATTENDANCE_DATE` in the specified student.
+* The specified student is chosen based on `STUDENT_INDEX` of **Reeve**.
+* The `STUDENT_INDEX` refers to the index number shown in the displayed students list.

+Examples:
+* `attendance delete 1 d/19/04/2020` deletes the attendance with the date 19 Apr 2020 from the 1st student in the displayed students list in **Reeve**.

 ### 3.4 Miscellaneous Features